Gesee-y/Outdoors.jl/Readme.md

 ## Features

    * Abstraction for SDL/...
-   * Provide an easy interface to the implement new windows style
+   * Provide an easy interface for the implementation of new window style
    * Events management
-   * A generalized window hierarchy ( a window can be the sub window of another one, evyif they don't use the same API)
+   * A generalized window hierarchy ( a window can be the sub window of another one, even if they don't use the same API)

 ## Usage